-NOTE: For the General Studies requirement, courses, and codes (such as L, SQ, C, and H), see "General Studies," page 78.
-For graduation requirements, see "University Graduation Requirements," page 74.
-For an explanation of additional omnibus courses offered but not listed in this catalog, see "Classification of Courses," page 51.

 Courses are designed to provide students with a comprehensive understanding of the substantive issues within each of these three areas and of the interrelationship and continuity among them.
-Students accordingly learn about conflict and its negotiation; crime and violence; adolescents and delinquency; punishment and alternatives to punishment; and differential institutional and socioeconomic treatment of populations based on gender and sexuality, race and ethnicity, and social class.
+Students accordingly may learn about conflict and its negotiation; crime and violence; adolescents and delinquency; punishment and alternatives to punishment; and differential institutional and socioeconomic treatment of populations based on gender and sexuality, race and ethnicity, and social class.

 The heart of any university program is its faculty.
 The School of Justice Studies boasts a faculty with strong scholarly credentials.
 Faculty members include national and local award recipients in research, teaching, and public service.
-Faculty members are committed to challenging students to develop their own understandings of justice, to analyze critically, and to propose possible solutions to a wide variety of contemporary issues concerning social justice.
+Faculty members are committed to challenging students to develop their own understandings of justice, to analyze critically, and to propose possible solutions to a wide variety of

+L literacy and critical inquiry / MA mathematics / CS computer/statistics/ quantitative applications / HU humanities and fine arts / SB social and behavioral sciences / SG natural science-general core courses / SQ natural science-quantitative / C cultural diversity in the United States / G global / H historical / See "General Studies," page 83.

+contemporary issues concerning crime and criminology, law and society, and social and economic justice.

 While completing the Justice Studies curriculum, students encounter opportunities to develop transferable skills, including critical thinking, oral and written discourse, computer literacy, and problem solving.
 Faculty encourage students to practice justice through various experiential approaches, including volunteer work, service learning, and internships.
 Students actively engage in their education via discussion, cooperative learning, field trips, and case-based classroom formats.

 ADMISSION

-Upon admission to the university, Justice Studies students are classified as premajors.
-Justice Studies students must earn major status before taking 400-level JUS resident credit courses.
+Upon admission to the university, Justice Studies students are classified as preprofessional.
+Justice Studies students must earn professional status before taking 400-level JUS resident credit courses.

-Justice Studies students may achieve major status by (1) meeting the College of Public Programs major status admission requirements (see "Admission," page 466); and (2) completing all of the following classes with a 2.50 minimum average GPA and a minimum grade of "C" in each:
+Justice Studies students may achieve professional status by (1) meeting the College of Public Programs preprofessional status admission requirements (see "Admission," page 484); and (2) completing all of the following classes with a 2.50 minimum average GPA and a minimum grade of "C" in each:

-Choose between the course combinations below or 3
+Choose between the course combinations below

 ENG 101 First-Year Composition (3)

 ENG 102 First-Year Composition (3)

-or
+0r

 ENG 105 Advanced First-Year Composition (3)

+0r

+ENG 107 English for Foreign Students (3)

+ENG 108 English for Foreign Students (3)

-JUS 105 Introduction to Justice Studies 3
+JUS 105 Introduction to Justice Studies

 or JUS 305 Principles of Justice Studies (3)

-JUS 301 Research in Justice Studies 3
+JUS 301 Research in Justice Studies

-JUS 302 Basic Statistical Analysis in Justice Studies CS 3
+JUS 302 Basic Statistical Analysis in Justice Studies CS3

-JUS 303 Justice Theory 3
+JUS 303 Justice Theory

-College writing competence requirement 3
+College writing competence requirement

-1

 ADVISING

-Justice Studies students admitted as premajors are advised by one of the school's academic advisors.
+Justice Studies students admitted as preprofessional are advised by one of the school's academic advisors.
 All students are encouraged to seek advising to formulate an appropriate educational plan.

 Upon admission to the university, every Justice Studies undergraduate receives the Undergraduate Advisement Guide and an evaluation of transfer work, if any.
 For more information, call the school at 480/965-7682.

 DEGREES

 Justice Studies-B.S.